Craniocervical Junction Abnormalities

 Spinal cord compression involves the upper cervical cord.
 Deficits include spastic paresis in the arms, legs, or both, caused by compression of motor tracts.
 Joint position and vibration senses (posterior column function) are commonly impaired.
 Tingling down the back, often into the legs, with neck flexion (Lhermitte sign) may occur.
 Uncommonly, pain and temperature senses (spinothalamic tract function) are impaired in a stocking-glove pattern.

 Brain compression (eg, due to platybasia, basilar invagination, or craniocervical tumors) may cause brain stem, cranial nerve, and cerebellar deficits.
 Brain stem and cranial nerve deficits include sleep apnea, internuclear ophthalmoplegia (ipsilateral weakness of eye adduction plus contralateral horizontal nystagmus in the abducting eye with lateral gaze), downbeat nystagmus (fast component downward), hoarseness, dysarthria, and dysphagia.
-Cerebellar deficits usually impair coordination (see Cerebellar Disorders).
+Cerebellar deficits usually impair coordination.

 Vertebrobasilar ischemia can be triggered by changing head position.
 Symptoms may include intermittent syncope, drop attacks, vertigo, confusion or altered consciousness, weakness, and visual disturbance.

-Syringomyelia (cavity in the central part of the spinal cord—see Syrinx of the Spinal Cord or Brain Stem) is common in patients with Chiari malformation.
+Syringomyelia (cavity in the central part of the spinal cord) is common in patients with Chiari malformation.
 It may cause segmental flaccid weakness and atrophy, which first appear or are most severe in the distal upper extremities; pain and temperature senses may be lost in a capelike distribution over the neck and proximal upper extremities, but light touch is preserved.